REALWorld Law

 Ireland

-A broad range of legislation affects property transactions in Ireland, including that covering:
+A broad range of legislation affects such transactions including but not limited to that covering:

 • Registration of title